wahabh7ck4r/wahabh7ck4r/README.md

 👀 I have a keen interest in the vast landscape of data science and am actively exploring multiple facets of this field, including:

-Data analysis techniques and visualization tools for uncovering insights Machine learning models

-exploring their applications and limitations Statistical methodologies for hypothesis testing and inference

-Natural language processing (NLP) techniques for text analysis and sentiment analysis

-Delving into the architectures and applications of deep learning and neural networks
+Data analysis techniques and visualization tools for uncovering insights Machine learning models, exploring their applications and limitations Statistical methodologies for hypothesis testing and inference Natural language processing (NLP) techniques for text analysis and sentiment analysis Delving into the architectures and applications of deep learning and neural networks

 🌱 I'm currently dedicated to enhancing my skills in various aspects of data science, and I'm also working towards achieving my CISSP certification.
 My learning focus includes:

-Mastering Python for data analysis and machine learning Exploring advanced concepts in neural networks and deep learning Gaining expertise in data security and information systems through the CISSP Book Understanding cybersecurity principles, access controls, cryptography, and risk management
+Mastering Python for data analysis and machine learning, Exploring advanced concepts in neural networks and deep learning, Gaining expertise in data security and information systems through the CISSP Book and Understanding cybersecurity principles, access controls, cryptography, and risk management